open-contracting/standard/docs/schema/records_reference.md

    .. markdown::

       This page presents the record package schema as tables.
-You can also download the canonical version of the record package schema as [JSON Schema](../../record-package-schema.json), or view it in an [interactive browser](record_package).
+You can also download the canonical version of the record package schema as {download}`JSON Schema <../../record-package-schema.json>`, or view it in an [interactive browser](record_package).
 ```

 ## Package metadata